IshadP/Vault/content/1 - Product Design/How AI Is Changing Search Behaviors.md

 **While AI may be obvious in tech world, non tech workers are still adopting or don't know about it**

-Discoverability is still a big challenge for AI
+Discoverability is still a big challenge for AI.

 ## Learning
 1. If we can integrate AI into common search experience people might be more satisfied!